 Inspired by actual events, The Paris Photo tells the story of American soldier Ben Gordon and his relationship with a young mother and her son just after the Liberation of Paris in August 1944.
-Despite the strength of this connection during the war, Ben’s eventual return to America separates the trio.
-Decades later, Ben’s daughter stitches the relationship back together when she discovers a photograph of her late father with an unknown woman and boy.
+Despite the strength of this connection during the war, it involves a forbidden love.
+Ben’s eventual return to America separates the trio.
+Decades later, Ben’s daughter stitches the relationship together when she discovers a photograph of her late father with an unknown woman and boy.
 Eager to learn about her father’s past, she decides to travel to Paris to find the people from the photograph.
 The Paris Photo lifts characters out of pages from the past, treats them with compassion, and richly depicts the human emotion that pervades our historical memory.

 Order today from your favorite indie bookshop!